Specialised Units

 Urban Search and Rescue (USAR)

 Our USAR teams are based in Droitwich.
-They are able to respond to any major unstable or collapsed structure, major transportation incident as part of a national response.
+They are able to respond to any major unstable or collapsed structure and major transportation incident as part of a national response.

 New skills developed include working in confined spaces, safe working at heights carrying out search and rescue operations in a multi-level collapsed building, technical search, shoring, breaching and breaking skills.